jennanowland/Data400_Final/README.md

 ## Graphs: ##
 ![revenue](https://github.com/user-attachments/assets/202ee4d0-de62-406b-aefa-f8676b4c5930)
+The Pepsi vs Coca-Cola rivalry can be answered in this graph alone.
+Pepsi is the "winner" in terms of total yearly revenue.
+However, one must note that Pepsi owns other large snack companies like Cheeto's and Lay's Chips.
+Meanwhile, Coca-Cola remains in the beverage world with Powerade, Sprite, and more.
+Overall, it also cannot be concluded that the Santa marketing for Coca-Cola and the Super Bowl for Pepsi lead to a direct translation in increasing revenue.
 ![yearly](https://github.com/user-attachments/assets/ca9de793-5f40-4e14-a546-7e9a4872df6e)
+This graph displays the yearly revenue growth rate of both Pepsi and Coca-Cola.
+Pepsi, for the most part, is on a steady upward increase in revenue each year.
+On the other hand, Coca-Cola has some large dips.
+Specifically, around 2017 Coca-Cola refranchising their bottling systems to emphasize value over volume.
 ![close](https://github.com/user-attachments/assets/edb95265-8e35-48ff-9030-75be9068a03d)
 Over the past decade, PepsiCo consistently maintained a higher stock price and steeper growth than Coca-Cola.
 Both stocks briefly dipped during the 2020 recession but recovered quickly, highlighting their resilience as consumer staples.
 ![output_season](https://github.com/user-attachments/assets/63103721-e56f-42a5-b6f9-441caa8ad41d)